Give me liberty or give me death!: Additional usage and other context

 The 1833 national anthem of Uruguay, "Orientales, la Patria o la Tumba", contains the line ¡Libertad o con gloria morir! ("Liberty or with glory to die!").

+In September 7, 1822, the Brazilian Prince Pedro de Alcãntara proclaimed the separation of Brazil and Portugal saying "Independência ou morte!", thus becoming Emperor of Brazil as Pedro I.

 Serbian Chetnik Organization, formed in early 20th Century, had "Sloboda ili smrt/Freedom or Death" as one of its mottos.

 During the Russian Civil War, the flag used by Nestor Makhno's anarchist Revolutionary Insurrectionary Army of Ukraine had the dual slogans "Liberty or Death" and "The Land to the Peasants, the Factories to the Workers" embroidered in silver on its two sides.

 In March 1941, the motto of the public demonstrations in the Kingdom of Yugoslavia against the signing of a treaty with Nazi Germany was "Better grave than slave" (Bolje grob nego rob).

 During the Indonesian National Revolution, the Pemuda ("Youth") used the phrase Merdeka atau Mati ("Freedom or Death").

 In the 1964 speech "The Ballot or the Bullet" in Cleveland, Malcolm X said, "It'll be ballots, or it'll be bullets.
 It'll be liberty, or it will be death.
 The only difference about this kind of death—it'll be reciprocal."

+On 15th March 1965, President Johnson used the phrase when he delivered his "The American Promise" speech on equal voting rights to a joint session of the US Congress.
+Johnson said "This was the first nation in the history of the world to be founded with a purpose.
+The great phrases of that purpose still sound in every American heart, North and South.
+'All men are created equal', 'government by the consent of the governed', 'give me liberty or give me death'".

 In 2012, Ren Jianyu, a Chinese 25-year-old former college student village official, was given a two-year re-education through labor sentence for an online speech against the Chinese Communist Party.
 A T-shirt of Ren saying "Give me liberty or give me death!" (in Chinese) was presented as evidence of his guilt.

 In the 2022 COVID-19 protests in China, a man in Chongqing was filmed giving a speech criticizing harsh lockdown measures, shouting "Give me liberty or give me death!" in Chinese repeatedly to the cheers of onlookers.